ijaaz/markdown-guide/index.md

 interfering with it.
 Sometimes people use a special javascript library to highlight different languages with specific colors, a good example of a js library that does this is called [highlight.js](http://highlightjs.org/)

+Blockquotes can either be written with 3 ticks, or indenting by 4 spaces or more.

     ```function get (attr) {